 This is the final phase of testing and is performed when the product is ready for release with specific requirements.
 Not all the in-house testing activities which are decided to go through this testing phase are performed on the product.

-This phase does not allow the product to undergo any changes, other than critical bug fixes that have to be carried out.
+This phase does not allow the product to undergo many changes, other than critical bug fixes that have to be carried out.

-This testing is carried out to ensure if the product is on the safer side with regards to product quality, Usability, Security, and Performance prior to Production Release.
+This testing is carried out to ensure that the product is on the safer side with regards to product quality, Usability, Security, and Performance prior to Production Release.

 When to perform this test?

 Gamma Testing is usually carried out after Beta Testing of the product.
-As this is considered to be the final phase of testing we need to make sure if the product is ready to be released to the market with all the specified requirements fulfilled.
+As this is considered to be the final phase of testing we need to make sure that the product is ready to be released to the market with all the specified requirements fulfilled.

 How is it Performed?

-As already mentioned, Gamma Testing is performed directly by skipping in-house testing activities, testers are not considered as the participants in this phase.
+As already mentioned, Gamma Testing is performed directly by skipping in-house testing activities, testers are not considered the participants in this phase.
 Very limited end users are identified for performing this testing.

-The product is released to the open market with Gamma version and only limited specifications are requested to be tested from the entire product in this phase.
+The product is released to the open market with the Gamma version and only limited specifications are requested to be tested from the entire product in this phase.

 Reviews and feedback are effectively collected from the participants and are evaluated accordingly to assess the quality.
 Any review or feedback related to improvising the product is considered as updates for the product in the upcoming releases.

-There are several advantages of performing Gamma Test.
+There are several advantages of performing the Gamma Test.